Banish the sniffles, cure all ailments, and drive away the blues with a big pot of Dak Gomtang. A satisfying bowl of Korean Chicken Soup comfort.

 There’s just something about chicken soup.
 Nourishing.
 Comforting.
 Homey.
 Like a fluffy blanket wrapped around you, chicken soup makes you feel warm and protected.

 I grew up eating this Korean Chicken Soup, made by my Korean grandmother.
 She simmered the chicken bones until the broth turned milky white.
 She also seasoned the chicken two ways, to satisfy the different taste buds in the family.
 I remember soaking big spoonfuls of rice into the broth and savoring each and every bite.

 If you need a big bowl of comfort, try this Korean soup recipe!
 Dak Gomtang satisfies, in the most pleasurable way.
 Slurpy noodles.
 Rich, milky broth.
 Tender bites of chicken.

 What is Dak Gomtang?

-Dak Gomtang is made from long-simmered bones and aromatics.
+Dak Gomtang is a Korean Chicken Soup made from long-simmered bones and aromatics.
 If you’re familiar with Khori Gomtang (Oxtail Soup), you can think of Dak Gomtang as the chicken version.